Midwinter Revels

 LIVE PERFORMANCE TICKETS

-Learn how EBT and WIC card holders can receive ticket discounts for Midwinter Revels: The Feast of Fools
+Learn how EBT and WIC card holders can receive ticket discounts for Midwinter Revels

-Closed Captioning: New this year!
-Revels is excited to provide closed captioning access to all patrons of Midwinter Revels: The Feast of Fools.
+Closed Captioning: Revels is excited to provide closed captioning access to all patrons of Midwinter Revels.
 This service is free, available at all performances, and easily accessible from any smartphone with internet access.
 Instructions on how to use closed captioning are posted at the theatre at the product table in the lobby.
 If you need assistance, please see an usher or member of the Revels staff.
 Closed captioning is provided by access tech.

-Parking: Your tickets to Midwinter Revels: The Feast of Fools include free parking at the nearby Broadway Garage, Felton Street, Cambridge.
+Parking: Your tickets to Midwinter Revels include free parking at the nearby Broadway Garage, Felton Street, Cambridge.
 We also encourage Revels attendees to use public transportation.
 Sanders Theatre is a short walk from the Harvard Square Red Line stop.

 Performance Schedule: